vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 </center>

 Indeed, the desired output is an ideal scenario, and many details need to be satisfied to get that outcome.
 In this particular case **function name** is `print`, and the argument is the message `"This is a message from python!"`.
-Therefore, every function has specific signature:
+Therefore, every function has a specific signature:

 ```
 function_name(par_1, par_2, par_3)